lolmaus/yuidork/README.md

     * :no_entry: Livereloading (would be a fantastic feature, but it's too tricky to implement)
 * :white_circle: Some tests maybe
 * :white_circle: Document with YUIDoc :trollface:
+* :no_entry: Support JSDoc (need to figure out how different YUIDoc and JSDoc formats are)